UPDATED: House and Senate approve ‘Bathroom bill’

 House Substitute for SB 244 would require Kansas government buildings to designate multi-occupancy private spaces, such as restrooms, locker rooms and changing rooms, as either male or female.
 Individuals would have to visit the facility that matches their biological sex at birth.

 Criminal and civil penalties for violations could be imposed.
-Government entities that fail to comply could face civil penalties of $25,000 for a first violation and $125,000 for subsequent violations.
+Government entities that fail to comply would face civil penalties of $25,000 for a first violation and $125,000 for subsequent violations.
 Individuals who enter spaces designated for the opposite sex could receive written warnings for a first offense, $1,000 fines for a second offense, and misdemeanor charges for third or subsequent violations.
 The bill also provides a civil cause of action for monetary damages and attorney fees against violators by individuals harmed or aggrieved by the invasion of privacy.

 The legislation also mandates that any driver's license or birth certificate issued before July 1, 2026, that lists a sex or gender designation inconsistent with the person's biological sex at birth will be invalidated.
 State agencies must correct their records and reissue documents with the biological sex designation.